-It is likely that the location for distributed generation will be at the lower voltage levels and the ability of the distribution network to accommodate the distributed generation will depend on the "strength" of the network at that point and the normal loads that it supplies.
+It is likely that the location for a distributed energy resource will be at the lower voltage levels and the ability of the distribution network to accommodate the distributed energy resource will depend on the "strength" of the network at that point and the normal loads that it supplies.
 Another name for the "strength" of the network is the "fault current".

 The fault current is the amount of current that will flow when there is a fault on a network.
 The fault level at the end of a long electricity circuit is much lower than closer to the upstream supply.
-At a low fault level site, the impact of the distributed generation can be great enough to disturb other local consumers.
-For this reason, it is sometimes necessary to reinforce the network, or connect the distributed generation to a higher voltage or stronger part of the network further away.
+At a low fault level site, the impact of the distributed energy resource can be great enough to disturb other local consumers.
+For this reason, it is sometimes necessary to reinforce the network, or connect the distributed energy resource to a higher voltage or stronger part of the network further away.

 Higher-voltage systems such as the 230 kV or 500 kV transmission systems have high fault levels.
 In general, the lower the voltage, the weaker the system.
-The weaker the system the less distributed generation can be connected.
+The weaker the system the less distributed energy resources can be connected.
 Halton Hills Hydro's distribution system operates at 27.6 kV, 44 kV, 8.32kV, 4.16kV.
-As a general rule the voltage levels might have capacity for the maximum following amounts of distributed generation.
+As a general rule the voltage levels might have capacity for the maximum following amounts of distributed energy resources.